KryptonForce102/FloodList/README.md

 # Floodlist
-Runs the external website for Floodlist.
+Runs the website for Floodlist.
 Created by The Hyper Team.

+# Pull Requests
+This project is open-source, please create a pull request if you want to suggest a new feature.
+\- Kris